code-and-effect/effective_memberships/README.md

 # Effective Memberships

+TODO: This Readme is inaccurate and severely incomplete.

 Membership categories, applications to join and reclassify, annual dues payments.

 Works with action_text for content bodies, and active_storage for file uploads.